SteveSmith16384/OverblownGame/README.md

 ## Map Editor
 The map editor is still in development.
 The map editor will always edit the file "core/assets/maps/map_editor.json", so rename whatever map file you want to edit to that name.

+To edit the texures used, manually edit the map json file.

 ### Map Editor Controls
 * 1 - Save map